mgreenly/dotfiles/README.md

 In some cases, if it's a single file script for example, it may install into
 $HOME/.local/bin instead.

 ## Languages

 One of my primary goals was to make it easy to install programming languages.
-Tasks exist to install these languages.
+Tasks exist to install these languages, but beware some of the install scripts may be outdated.

   * Clojure
   * Coffeescript